 Renewing the permit is not as simple as renewing one's driver's license.
 Our first trip to the DMV was a failure.
 We brought his permit and his glasses, assuming he would need an eye exam.
 We were told that we needed his birth certificate.

 The next day, I grabbed his birth certificate, and with a sneaking suspicion, I also gathered his social security card and most recent report card as we were leaving the house.
 I'm glad I did.
-The unhelpful old codger behind Desk #1, the same man who manned Desk #1 the previous day, could have cared less about the birth certificate.
-This time, he was only interested in the report card with its proof of residence!
+The unhelpful old codger behind Desk #1, the same from the previous day, could have cared less about the birth certificate.
+This time, he was only interested in the report card with its proof of residence.

 Desk #1 printed out our wait number.
 F208.
 At the bottom of the ticket, it stated: "with written test."
 Now, wait a minute.
 Really?
 Despite the fact that the permit was not expired, we were told that my son had to re-take the written test to renew his permit.
 Desk #1 offered no reply when I asked where on earth this information could be found and why it wasn't on the State website.
 We waited for more than an hour as lots of B prefixes were called, an occasional A, and another F.